 Do you ever feel cramped or closed in, even when sitting in your home or at the job?
 It’s as if invisible walls are moving in and a sense of claustrophobia sets in.
 One of the best ways to combat this is to get outside and go for a walk.
 Sunlight brings with it vitamin D, which helps reduce stress levels, and the walk will increase your heart rate, which increases the amount of oxygen flowing through your body, to your brain and other organs.

 One of the best ways to relieve stress it to have a dog.
 When you have a dog it increases your need to go outside and take a walk.
 In a way, it forces you to relax.
 When possible go for a walk outside in a natural environment, such as around a park, through a trail or anywhere else there’s a natural environment.
+And don’t forget your best workout shoes for men to make the walk easy on your feet!
 According to research conducted by Stanford University, those who go for 90 minute walks through trails or other natural locations experience a significant drop off in rumination (or negative thoughts repeated).

 7. Pick Up Some Gum